Managing databases in Yandex StoreDoc

 request:grpcurl \ -format json \ -import-path ~/cloudapi/ \ -import-path ~/cloudapi/third_party/googleapis/ \ -proto ~/cloudapi/yandex/cloud/mdb/mongodb/v1/database_service.proto \ -rpc-header "Authorization: Bearer $IAM_TOKEN" \ -d '{ "cluster_id": "<cluster_ID>", "database_spec": { "name": "<DB_name>" } }' \ mdb.api.cloud.yandex.net:443 \ yandex.cloud.mdb.mongodb.v1.DatabaseService.CreateWhere

-database_specis the object containing the new DB name.A database name may contain Latin letters, numbers, underscores, and hyphens.
+database_specis the object containing the new database name.A database name may contain Latin letters, numbers, underscores, and hyphens.
 The name may be up to 63 characters long.
 Such names as

 config,local,admin, andmdb_internalare reserved for Yandex StoreDoc.
-You cannot create DBs with these names.You can get the cluster ID with the list of clusters in the folder.
+You cannot create DBs with these names.You can get the cluster ID from the list of clusters in your folder.

 -